Musitano crime family: "Bomb City" and the Racco murder

+The Musitano brothers

 Pat Musitano was charged in 1992 after an attempted arson of the Collins Hotel in Dundas, Ontario, the home of eight individuals at the time.
 He was not convicted.

-Pat Musitano was president of P&L Tire Recycling Inc. in 1992; he was found guilty of failing to make his Mount Hope tire dump conform to the Ontario fire code.
+In 1992, Pat Musitano was found guilty of failing to make his Mount Hope tire dump conform to the Ontario fire code.
 According to documents obtained by the Toronto Star, "he and his father created a fire hazard with an illegal tire dump in Mount Hope and then tried [without success] to get $3 million to $5 million of tax dollars to clean it up".
 They were later handed a $1.8 million fine from the Ministry of the Environment for its cleanup of the site, a fine Pat dodged with a 1993 bankruptcy claim.
-The crime family was led by Dominic until his death on August 13, 1995 from a heart attack at the age of 57.
+The crime family was led by Dominic until his death on August 13, 1995, from a heart attack at the age of 57.
 Pat Musitano took over as boss of the family.
+In 1996, Pat along his brother-in-law of insurance fraud with regard to the Collins Hotel arson attempt.

 In 1997, Pat Musitano was in charge of a sports betting ring which brought in as much as $100,000 in bets per week; his cousin Joey Avignone also led a network for distributing illegal gambling machines in bars.

 According to John Ross who was a Hamilton police sergeant, Pat Musitano was "a decidedly blue-collar mobster who loved cars, hung out in restaurants, wore dark sunglasses and dressed up in suits ...
 He was Tony Soprano before Tony Soprano was on television."
 The Musitano brothers' ideas about what a gangster should be like were considerably more influenced by how Mafiosi were portrayed in American films and television than by the traditions of Calabria or Sicily.
-Nicaso stated in 2010: "They were totally different in terms of character than Papalia; he always tried to keep a low profile-he was a very old-fashioned boss in that sense.
-They are the new face of organized crime-they liked to show off."
+Nicaso stated in 2010: "They were totally different in terms of character than Papalia; he always tried to keep a low profile—he was a very old-fashioned boss in that sense.
+They are the new face of organized crime—they liked to show off."